● OPEN SOURCEChidori + Tael · Rust binaries · Apache 2.0

 traces out of the box

-$ chidori run agents/researcher.star
+$ chidori run agents/researcher.ts

 OTLP → tael